UCSBCarpentry/2022-01-04-ucsb-python/_episodes/09-scraping-html.md

 ~~~
 {: .output}

-The 'AMOUNT' column is text ("object") because some column values contain the word "million".
+The `AMOUNT` column is text ("object") because some column values contain the word "million".
 ALso note that Pandas made the entire column text, even those values that don't contain "million".
-Let's convert the values of 'AMOUNT' to numeric.
+Let's convert the values of `AMOUNT` to numeric.

 # Column Value Conversion

 Identify and select just those values needing conversion, and we'll incrementally build up a transformation.
-In this case, we want the strings under 'AMOUNT' to be numeric.
+In this case, we want the strings under `AMOUNT` to be numeric.

 ~~~
 subset = df.loc[df.AMOUNT.str.contains("million"), "AMOUNT"]